SMTG-Bham/doped/docs/JOSS/paper.md

 # Summary

-Defects are a universal feature of crystalline materials, dictating the key properties and performance of many functional materials.
+Defects are a universal feature of crystalline solids, dictating the key properties and performance of many functional materials.
-Given their crucial importance yet inherent difficulty in experimental measurement, computational methods are widely used to predict defect behaviour at the atomic level and the resultant impact on macroscopic properties.
+Given their crucial importance yet inherent difficulty in experimental measurement, computational methods (such as DFT and ML/classical force-fields) are widely used to predict defect behaviour at the atomic level and the resultant impact on macroscopic properties.
 Here we report ``doped``, a Python package for the generation, pre-/post-processing and analysis of defect supercell calculations.
 ``doped`` has been built to implement the defect simulation workflow in an efficient, user-friendly yet powerful and fully-flexible manner, with the goal of providing a robust general-purpose platform for conducting reproducible calculations of solid-state defect properties.